Why complete Honors in the Major?

 1. An Honors Thesis/Senior Thesis proposal form , this should be signed by you and your mentor.
 If a dual honors thesis is intended, you must still submit a proposal to Neurobiology, and note that you are pursuing a dual thesis on this form.
 Please talk to your Neurobiology advisor before beginning your research.

-2. A 2-3 page double-spaced proposal for your thesis project.
+2. A 2-3 page proposal for your thesis project.
 This proposal should include the following components: experimental question, rationale for this experiment, description of the methods, and expected results.
+The thesis proposal MUST show relevance to a neuroscience-related topic.

 3. A Course Authorization Form to be given authorization to enroll in thesis courses in Zoology.

-- Honors Thesis – enroll in 681 semester 1, and 682 semester 2
+Honors Thesis – 681 semester 1, and 682 semester 2

-- Senior Thesis – enroll in 691 semester 1, and 692 semester 2
+Senior Thesis – 691 semester 1, and 692 semester 2

 Useful links for students completing a Honors/Senior Thesis: